There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Marsupials

-On your way out, at the end of the car park, is the hospital you can also visit if you’ve paid a couple of dollars extra.
+On your way out, at the end of the car park, is the hospital you can visit if you’ve paid a couple of dollars extra.

 Getting There